 - I believe we have an outstanding/unfulfilled matter from our last meeting relating to the placement of this regulation.
 Should it continue to be placed as "regulation 53" or should it be moved to "regulation 50bis" in section 3 (on Pollution control and management of waste) after regulation 50 (related to restrictions on discharges from mining activities)?
-I propose to keep it in this section. - One proposal suggested deleting litras a and b in paragraph 2.
-However, I have not noted any such objections during the meeting, wherefore I propose to keep it. - I have suggested to broaden para 2(b) in order to ensure the exchange of knowledge.
-Learning from incidents are vital to the ongoing sustainability of the industry and improved management measures.
+I propose to keep it in this section. - One participant has submitted a proposal to insert a new paragraph 1.
+I have tried to merge this proposal into the existing paragraph 1 and invite for a discussion on this. - One proposal suggested deleting litras a and b in paragraph 2.
+However, I have not noted any such objections to these provisions during the meeting, wherefore I propose to keep it. - I have suggested to broaden para 2(b) in order to ensure the exchange of knowledge as this is vital to the ongoing sustainability of the industry and improved management measures.

-Section 5

-Environmental Compensation Fund
+Section 5 Environmental Compensation Fund

-Establishment of an Environmental Compensation Fund
+Regulation 54 Establishment of an Environmental Compensation Fund

 - 1. The Authority hereby establishes the Environmental Compensation Fund.
 Referred to as "the Fund" in the following. - 2.
-The rules and procedures of the Fund shall be established by the Council on the recommendation of the Finance Committee before the approval of a first plan of work for a $[\underline{\mathbf{n}}]$ exploitation contract under these regulations.
+The rules and procedures of the Fund shall be established by the Council on the recommendation of the Finance Committee before the [approval of a first plan of work for an exploitation contract beginning of Commercial Production] under these regulations.

-Those rules and procedures shall include, [inter alia:]
+[Those rules and procedures shall include, inter alia:

-- (a) A mechanism for financing the funds in accordance with Regulation 56, including replenishment upon disbursement; - (b) A description of how the funds and any interest generated will be managed and by whom; - (c) The process for accessing the funds; - (d) The type of damages and purposes eligible for claims against the funds [in accordance with regulation 55]; - (e) The standard of proof required for claims against the funds; - (f) A policy on refunds of Contractor payments into the funds; - (g) A process for determining disbursements or refunds from the funds; and - (h) The promotion of the participation of affected persons or other Stakeholders in decisions about disbursement of funds. - 3.
+- (a) A mechanism for financing the funds in accordance with Regulation 56, including replenishment upon disbursement; - (b) A description of how the funds and any interest generated will be managed and by whom; - (c) The process for accessing the funds; - (d) The type of damages and purposes eligible for claims against the funds in accordance with regulation 55; - (e) The standard of proof required for claims against the funds; - (f) A policy on refunds of Contractor payments into the funds; - (g) A process for determining disbursements or refunds from the funds; and - (h) The promotion of the participation of affected persons or other Stakeholders in decisions about disbursement of funds.] - 3.
 The Secretary-General shall, in consultation with the Finance Committee, within 90 Days of the end of a Calendar Year, prepare an independently audited statement of the income and expenditure of the Fund for circulation to the members of the Authority.